TheBlode/Evolution-Gaming-Scripts/README.md

 ## How to run these scripts
 ## Method 1 (probably the easiest method)
+UPDATE (23/02/21) - You can load the Chrome Extension by downloading Chrome Extension.crx, dragging and dropping the file into Chrome.

 I have built a Chrome Extension to make it easier to run the bot code.
 Here are the steps to get started with it;

 1) Go to Chrome Extensions page (chrome://extensions/).